 - 2.4.1 NPF4 (2023) Policy 7, FIFEplan (2017) Policy 14 and Making Fife's Places Supplementary Guidance (2018) apply with consideration of the impact of the development on built heritage. - 2.4.2 The red line boundary of the application site includes Methilmill Cemetery which is Category C Listed.
 However, the proposals do not include any works to be carried out here or immediately adjacent to that site.
 The proposals would not encroach into the listed building, therefore these policies are not relevant but are raised as a precaution, given the red line boundary encompasses the area.
 Fife Council's Built Heritage Officer has been consulted and has advised that there is potential for impacts to the Category C Footbridge Over River Leven at the centre of the site and they advise that this should form a keystone of the active travel network, and the opportunity for its refurbishment, and use as part of the scheme capitalised on.
 The project does not include scope for the refurbishment of this bridge, so this is not relevant to the application.
 The Category C Sawmill Bridge Over River Leven is located at the eastern extent of the project and is also acknowledged as outwith the scope of the direct project.
 Overall, Built Heritage Officers advise that opportunities should be taken to safeguard the future of these structures, and opportunities should be taken to enhance the setting of these structures, showcasing them as landmark features within the active travel network, and achieving positive placemaking and historic environmental outcomes.
 They advise that the detail of how these historic structures, and any others identified through the above assessment will be sympathetically incorporated and safeguarded within the scheme should be demonstrated within future detailed applications.
-Although it is acknowledged that this would be desirable, these structures are not along the routes proposed for upgrading, and proposed works would not affect these features.

-- 2.4.3 Fife Council's Built Heritage Officer advised that there are a large quantity of non-designated heritage structures and industrial archaeological features in the area of proposed works, including the footbridge downstream of the Kirkland Dam, various railway associated features and track, the Fife Heritage Railway site, and various structures associated with redundant and demolished mill works.
+Although it is acknowledged that this would be desirable, these structures are not along the routes proposed for upgrading, and proposed works would not affect these features. - 2.4.3 Fife Council's Built Heritage Officer advised that there are a large quantity of non-designated heritage structures and industrial archaeological features in the area of proposed works, including the footbridge downstream of the Kirkland Dam, various railway associated features and track, the Fife Heritage Railway site, and various structures associated with redundant and demolished mill works.
 They advise that these features should be adequately assessed, and any impact understood on these identified features as part of any future detailed applications.
 The condition requiring details demonstrating how the proposals are consistent with the urban environment within which they sit and how they address the six qualities of successful places will cover this issue. - 2.4.4 Fife Council's Archaeologist has been consulted and they have advised that the site is not covered by any historic environment designations and no known archaeological sites/monuments/deposits are recorded on site.
-No conditions are therefore recommended in relation to archaeology. - 2.4.5 It is considered that there are no implications to the built environment and the proposals would comply with NPF4 (2023) Policy 7, FIFEplan (2017) Policy 14 and Making Fife's Places Supplementary Guidance (2018) with consideration of the impact of the development on built heritage.
+No conditions are therefore recommended in relation to archaeology. - 2.4.5 The proposals comply with the relevant policies of NPF4 and FIFEplan in relation to built heritage.